The Top 20 Sites To Hire The Best Mobile App Designers:

-Simple and intuitive app builder that lets you create and build your own app on your own terms.
-Use their out-of-the-box templates and functionality and complete 80 to 90 percent of your app without a line of code.
+Buildfire is an intuitive app builder that lets you create and build your app on your terms.
+Use their out-of-the-box templates and functionality that helps complete 80-90% of your app without a line of code.
 Buildfire will then take your designs and ideas and put the finishing touches on it to make a functional and workable app.

-- DIY mentality that lets you do things your way
+- DIY mentality that lets you build your app your way

-- Less expensive than working a with an agency
+- Less expensive than working with an agency

-Focused specifically on tech and development jobs, Authentic Jobs promises great results in your hiring process.
-Many reviews of the site cite getting high-level applicants within a few hours of first posting their job.
-Users can also quickly edit their job description to alter the types of resumes they are receiving.
+Focused specifically on tech and development jobs, Authentic Jobs promises results in your hiring process.
+Many reviews of the site cite getting applicants within a few hours of first posting their job.
+Users can also edit their job descriptions to alter the types of resumes they are receiving.

-- Post jobs for full-time, part-time or contract mobile app designers
+- Post jobs to hire full-time, part-time or contract mobile app designers

-- Used by large and recognizable companies to find talent
+- Used by recognizable companies to find talent

 - Edit and update job post during your 60-day posting

-This is a job board dedicated to job searches centered on remote positions.
-We Work Remotely (WWR) is favored by tech companies who are fully distributed or are looking to expand a department with remote workers.
-It’s a great site to post your job if you are looking for a forward-thinking candidate who wants to be on the cutting edge of startups and mobile design.
+We Work Remotely (WWR) is a job board dedicated to job searches centered on remote positions.
+This platform is favored by tech companies that are distributed or are looking to expand a department with remote workers.
+Use this site to post your mobile app job if you are looking for a forward-thinking candidate who wants to be on the cutting edge of startups and mobile design.

-- Great site if you are comfortable working with a remote mobile app designer
+- Suggested if you are comfortable working with a remote mobile app designer

-- Highly engaged audience who are devoted to remote work
+- Engaged audience who are devoted to remote work

 - Favored by cutting-edge tech companies

-Part freelancer marketplace and services auction site, Truelancer combines the best of Upwork and Fiverr into one site.
-Post what you need and then accept bids for your project or hold a contest for a bigger prize.
+Part freelancer marketplace and services auction site, Truelancer combines the best parts of some of the best sites.
+Post what you need and then accept bids for your development project or hold a contest for a bigger prize.
 They have held specific contests in the past for mobile app designers, which means you have a built-in audience of interested freelancers awaiting your next project and specifications.
 If you want to hire a freelancer directly for an ongoing project (rather than a one-time service), you have that flexibility, too.

-- Contest features gives you quick, creative options in a hurry
+- Contest features give you quick, creative app designs in a hurry

-- Find freelancers or hire by specific project
+- Find freelancers for hire by specific project

 - Dedicated payment system that is secure

 Fiverr began as a marketplace where every “gig” cost only $5.
-It still has very low cost options, but has since grown to include project of up to $10,000.
+It still has low-cost options but has since grown to include development projects of up to $10,000.
 While you can post a job, or “gig,” Fiverr has more of a traditional product marketplace feel, where you can select existing packages and add-ons to select the service.

-- Fiverr lets you post your job quickly or search packages that freelancers have already posted.
+- Fiverr lets you post your job or search packages that freelancers have already posted.

 - With Fiverr Pro you have access to a more select group of freelancers.